Who I am

 That realization led me to sell most of what I owned and move to San Francisco for a role at Mavenlink.
 There, I learned how to be a professional developer and how to collaborate on complex problems as part of a product-focused team.
 From there, I joined Equifax, where I worked on modernizing a legacy Rails codebase.
 While the enterprise environment wasn’t ideal for me long-term, it taught me how to introduce change incrementally and responsibly.

 At Stitch Fix, everything clicked.
 I joined the warehouse engineering team and finally saw my engineering background and software skills converge.
 I began to approach problems with a systems-thinking mindset—considering not just the software layer, but how it connected to physical processes and real-world constraints.
-My contributions spanned software, operations, and robotics, and I helped introduce Go as a first-class language for our team.
-Collaborating with engineers, process designers, and data scientists, I led efforts to digitize and optimize fulfillment workflows, helping define best practices adopted company-wide.
+My contributions spanned distributed systems, operations, and robotics integration.
+I established coding standards and architectural best practices for Go-based services, serving as subject matter expert as the language expanded across the engineering organization.
+I participated in on-call rotations and eventually trained new engineers on incident response processes.
+Collaborating with engineers, process designers, and data scientists, I contributed to efforts that digitized and optimized fulfillment workflows, implementing observability and monitoring systems that supported operational reliability at scale.

-At Framebridge, I continued in a Staff-level capacity—leading cross-functional efforts that improved how the factory prepared, grouped, and shipped orders.
-My solutions combined software changes with operational process redesign, improving efficiency and reducing error rates significantly.
+At Framebridge, I continued leading technical initiatives that improved how the factory prepared, grouped, and shipped orders.
+I designed and delivered systems that combined software changes with operational process redesign, improving efficiency and reducing error rates significantly.

 After a short sabbatical to recover from burnout (and remodel a bathroom), I worked with a career coach who helped me articulate what truly drives me: a deep sense of ownership and a need to work with aligned, empowered stakeholders.
-That realization led me to Chatkick, where I joined as the only full-time Rails engineer.
-I owned the technical direction of a five-year-old Rails app, stabilized its infrastructure, made it easier to maintain, and drove the integration of shared services—all while collaborating closely with the founder/CEO.
-Despite the startup’s early end, it was a defining experience in technical autonomy and impact.
+That realization led me to Chatkick, where I joined as the only full-time Rails engineer with 24/7 on-call responsibility.
+I owned the complete technical roadmap and platform infrastructure for a mature Rails application, establishing continuous deployment to improve release velocity while maintaining zero-downtime deployments.
+I implemented comprehensive observability and monitoring to enable rapid issue identification in production, modernized infrastructure through dependency upgrades and legacy code removal, and drove strategic technical decisions that balanced immediate delivery with long-term system stability—all while collaborating closely with the founder/CEO.
+Despite the startup’s early end, it was a defining experience in technical autonomy and complete platform ownership.

 Across all of these roles, I’ve gravitated toward positions of technical leadership—whether formal or informal.
 I work best when I have a seat at the table, collaborating with others who care deeply about building something excellent.
 I bring a wide lens to problem-solving, grounded in experience, empathy, and a commitment to delivering high-quality, resilient software that moves the business forward.